 Be sure to check out these recipes using hojicha tea powder:

-Let me know if you enjoyed this recipe — tag me on Instagram @siftandsimmer or leave me a comment/rating below.
+Let me know if you tried out this recipe -- I love seeing your creations!
+Tag me on Instagram @siftandsimmer or leave me a comment/rating below.

 Many thanks to Hojicha Co. for partnering with me on this post!